tomeichlersmith/ldmx-ecal-validation/README.md

 The analysis code largely consists of filling and drawing histograms.
 As a first step, use [the testing notebook](test.ipynb) as an example for using the `comp` package.

+## Table of Contents
+- run.sh : a helper script for roughly parallelizing the two geometry runs
+- simulation.py : the config to run the simulations
+- rereco.py : a config to re-run the reconstruction if only reco-level changes were made
+- test.ipynb : testing the Validation module and other scratch work